 Doctors are awesome at providing important information to make content jump off the page.
 But, anyone who has ever created content with doctors knows that they inevitably – without meaning to- create massive bottlenecks.
-Either it’s impossible to get an interview, or they take their time editing the content.
+Either it’s impossible to get an interview with the subject matter experts, or they take their time editing the content.

 Or—the worst—they act like a different kind of MD (Marketing Director) and disagree with what you’re trying to accomplish.

 If this tale of woe sounds familiar, don’t worry: We’ve got you covered.
 There are many people within the healthcare setting who can give you the information you need to write fabulous, robust and engaging content.

 If your physicians won’t cooperate with your need for powerful front-line content, then you should tap these other professionals within your institution: